Raouf-Braham/LabX/README.md

 <!-- Acknowledgments -->
 ## Acknowledgements

-• MongoDB — Database for storing logs

-• Plotly / Chart.js — Optional charting libraries

-• Inspired by modern honeypot practices

-• All contributors and testers
+• Thanks to the open-source cybersecurity community for their invaluable tools and resources.

+• Special credit to pfSense, Security Onion, Kali Linux, and Splunk teams.

+• Appreciation to educators and creators who share their knowledge freely.